 My TueNight: Binge-watching everything I missed when I didn’t have cable while swearing this pint of ice cream is absolutely the last one.

-My TueNight: A quick stop at the local dive bar to say hi to friends (and their dogs), followed by getting sucked into Hulu, Etsy’s vintage caftan department, and/or a library book.
+My TueNight: A quick stop at the local dive bar to say hi to friends and their dogs, then in bed before 9 with a book and/or Netflix.